viacheslavpopov/ParkFinder.Solution/README.md

 1. Alternatively, click the Green 'Code' button from the GitHub repository listed above.
 2. Select the "Download Zip" from the dropdown options.
 3. Open/unzip the file that has been downloaded to your local system.
-4. Open VSCode, or another code editor of your choice, and navigate to the unzipped file folder from File>Open...>TravelAPI.Solution to view the project.
+4. Open VSCode, or another code editor of your choice, and navigate to the unzipped file folder from File>Open...>ParkFinder.Solution to view the project.

 ##### .NET Core Commands